plembo/electron-hello/README.md

-# Electronjs.org first app tutorial
+# Write your first Electron app
-This is the first electron tutorial.
+This is a simple tutorial for a Hello World app.

 https://www.electronjs.org/docs/tutorial/first-app